If you are interested in becoming a vendor please contact Bonnie Hopkins at 334-9496. All vendors need to complete the 2018 Vendor Application.

 For more information visit the NM Livestock Board on the web at http://www.nmlbonline.com/ or call (800) 432-6889.

-The Farmington Grower's Market Board will purchase a blanket nursery license for the market for the 2017 season.
-Some nursery items are not included in the gross receipt tax exemption, all vendors wishing to sell ornamental nursery items MUST have a City of Farmington business license and collect GRT on items sold.
+The Farmington Grower's Market Board will NO LONGER purchase a blanket nursery license for the market.
+Nursery stock may need to collect gross reciepts tax, therefore, beginning in 2018 all vendors wishing to sell nursery items MUST have a City of Farmington business license and collect GRT on items sold.

 Growers' markets must ensure that all vendors selling products requiring licenses have obtained and are maintaining those licenses.
 All processed food items require the collection of gross receipts tax, and vendors must have a City Of Farmington Business license.
 Market managers and other responsible persons are not expected to be food safety experts, but they can help educate vendors about topics related to food safety and encourage vendors to communicate with the appropriate licensing authorities.